Myopia vs. Astigmatism: What’s the Difference?

 4. What Symptoms Can Myopia or Astigmatism Cause?

-Both conditions can affect daily life, but the symptoms are not always identical.
+Both conditions can affect daily life, but the symptoms are not always exactly the same.
 Common symptoms may include:

 - squinting to see more clearly